-When Haman denounced the Jewish people to King Achashveros, he argued that "there is one people, dispersed, and divided among the nations . . . and their laws are different from those of any other people."
+When Haman denounced the Jewish people to King Ahashverosh, he argued that "there is one people, dispersed, and divided among the nations . . . and their laws are different from those of any other people."
 What Haman did not realize, however, was that his very "accusation" held the key to our redemption and ultimate victory over his evil plan.
 We are "the people" and by strengthening our unity and adhering to the Torah and mitzvot, we survive and flourish.
 Enemies may arise in every generation to attack and destroy us, but when we affirm our unique heritage and hold fast to our essential character as Jews, we will always prevail.

 Mordecai, the Jewish leader of his time, succeeded in uniting his people to defeat Haman.
 The Megillah tells us that he "did not bend his knee, nor bow down."
 He refused to compromise the eternal values of the Torah, even at the risk of his life.
 The lesson to us is clear: Only through closer adherence to our sacred heritage can we ensure our own survival.
-Purim is celebrated on the $14^{th}$ day of Adar, or in the case of a leap year, the $14^{th}$ day of Adar II.
-This year, Purim falls on the evening of Thursday, February 25 - Friday, February 26.
+Purim is celebrated on the 14th day of Adar, or in the case of a leap year, the 14th day of Adar II.
+This year, Purim falls on the evening of Wednesday, March 16 and Thursday, March 17.

-PURIM MITZVAH LIST WHAT WHEN WHY Fast of Esther Thursday, Feb.
-25, 2021 To commemorate the three days Esther and the Jewish people fasted before she approached the King without permission.
-The original fast occurred on Pesach and since we may not fast on a holiday such as Pesach, we commemorate the fast on a day when the Jews fought their enemies - a day of battle on which they surely also fasted.
-Listening to the reading of the entire Megillah, including the three brachot preceding it.
-Once on Thursday evening, Feb.
-25 and again the next day, Feb.
-26 (14 Adar) To commemorate the great Purim miracle in accordance with the mitzvah of Chachamim (wise rabbis).
+PURIM MITZVAH LIST WHAT WHEN WHY Fast of Esther Wednesday, March 16 To commemorate the three days Esther and the Jewish people fasted before she approached the King without permission.
+Listening to the reading of the entire Megillah , including the three brachot (blessings) preceding it.
+Once on Wednesday evening, March 16 and again the next day, Thursday, March 17 (14 Adar) To commemorate the great Purim miracle in accordance with the mitzvah (commandment) to hear the whole Megillah.
 Sending two types of ready-to- eat food to at least one friend.
-These gifts should be sent by a messenger.
-During the day Friday , Feb.
-26 .
+During the day Thursday , March 17 .
 To symbolize the spirit of unity which kept the Jewish people together in the face of the threat from Haman and his cohorts.
-Giving a gift to each of at least two poor people.
-During the morning, preferably after the reading of the Megillah.
-These gifts are a special mitzvah , not to be included in the amount of money a person may set aside for charity during the rest of the year.
+Giving a gift to each of at least two less fortunate people.
+During the morning, preferably after the reading of the Megillah .
+These gifts are a special mitzvah (commandment), not to be included in the amount of money a person may set aside for charity during the rest of the year.
 The custom on this day is to give unquestioningly to any and all who ask for aid.
 Eating a feast to celebrate the holiday.
-Purim Day, when we are no longer busy with Mishloach Manot .
-To commemorate the parties Esther made for Haman and Achashveros.
-Reciting the special prayer of thanks Al Hanissim .
-In the Grace After Meals and in the Amidah on Purim ( Thursday, Feb.
-25 in the evening, and morning and afternoon Friday, Feb.
-26 itself.
-We express gratitude to God Who controls our destinies and guards our lives.
+Purim Day, usually in the afternoon (Thursday , March 17).
+To commemorate the parties Esther made for Haman and King Ahashverosh.
+Reciting the special prayer of thanks Al Hanissim (for these miracles).
+In the Grace After Meals and in the Amidah on Purim (Wednesday, March 16 in the evening, and morning and afternoon Thursday, March 17 itself.
+We express gratitude to God Who brought miracles for us in Biblical times, and we pray for God to do so in our time.